99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - IAM roles: task definition, each tasks in a service gets this role, you can define different roles per service
 - logging config
 - network info
-- Data volumes: share data between containers in the same task definition, so like some task can write to a path, and a logging task can read from it and save them. for EC2 instance storage, for Fargate ephemeral storage tied to lifecycle.
+- Data volumes: share data between containers, Specify both containers in the definition.
+Mount a shared volume, so like some task can write to a path, and a logging task can read from it and save them. for EC2 instance storage, for Fargate ephemeral storage tied to lifecycle.
+Create one task definition.

 Amazon ECR
 elastic container registry, used to store and manage docker images on AWS